RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 https://old.reddit.com/r/pics/comments/1oyjzad/8_years_ago_trumps_drinking_water_method_went/

 TOP of front page Sunday morning.
 Church.
 Worship, Jesus of "LOL cow milking".
 Reddit is ground zero for the worship of the entertainment of President Tony Clifton imags / language / style / fashion.
-An daudience who wreck the nation, wreck the world, just to have images to satire-wash amusement-wash "for the lulz"... the ONLY thing Trump is excellent at is turning every American into a compusive mocking insult name-calling enthusiast.
+An audience of image lovers who wreck the nation, wreck the world, just to have images to satire-wash amusement-wash "for the lulz"... the ONLY thing Trump is excellent at is turning every American into a compusive mocking insult name-calling enthusiast.
 Media addicts.
+Neil Postman's 1985 book "Amusing Ourselves To Death" is Reddit community.